What Is TUDCA (Tauroursodeoxycholic Acid) and Why Does it Matter for My Health?

 • Maintenance of key cellular processes, including apoptosis

-• Microbiome support.
+• Microbiome support

-BodyBio TUDCA is formulated without unnecessary fillers or additives and it is not sourced from animal bile of any kind, ensuring a high-quality product you can trust.
+As we mentioned previously, BodyBio TUDCA is formulated without unnecessary fillers or additives and it is not sourced from animal bile of any kind, ensuring a high-quality product you can trust.
 Our TUDCA is prescribed and shared by functional and integrative medicine practitioners and patients worldwide.

-TUDCA Dosage
+TUDCA dosage

 There isn’t a standardized dosage for TUDCA, but research on TUDCA has shown it to be effective in adults using doses between 250-1500 mg.* BodyBio TUDCA contains 250 mg per capsule (recommended serving size is two capsules taken with meals).
 It is not recommended to take more than 1500 mg per day.
 Always work with a medical professional to determine the right dosage for you.

 Given the limited research on TUDCA supplementation during pregnancy and nursing, it’s advised that pregnant or nursing women avoid it.
-Anyone with underlying medical conditions should speak to a doctor before using TUDCA as it may interact with other medications.

-Support Your Cellular Health with TUDCA
+Support Your Cellular Health with BodyBio TUDCA

 References